Baltimore’s Luxurious Locales

 As the site of the city’s first YMCA, Hotel Indigo has already helped shape Baltimore’s history, and it’s committed to upholding that legacy.
 Floating bookshelves and custom wallpaper nod to Baltimore’s reputation as a literary city, having been home to legendary writers like Edgar Allan Poe and Gertrude Stein, while plush amenities like large walk-in showers, Zenology bath products and flat-screen televisions make for a modern escape.
 Past and present also merge in the on-site eatery, Poets Modern Cocktails & Eats, which boasts a warm and playful aesthetic to match the lively atmosphere of the surrounding Mount Vernon neighborhood.
 On select Sundays, don’t miss the famous Poets Drag Brunch; $45 gets you an entree, entertainment and bottomless mimosas.

 Those looking to immerse themselves in Baltimore’s one-of-a-kind creative culture will find inspiration at Hotel Revival, the city’s only boutique art hotel.
-Each room has its own, distinct flare, thanks to unexpected art pieces curated by the local Paradigm Gallery + Studio, as well as breathtaking views of local landmarks like Mount Vernon Square Park and the Washington Monument.
+Each room has its own distinct flare, thanks to unexpected art pieces curated by the local Paradigm Gallery + Studio, as well as breathtaking views of local landmarks like Mount Vernon Square Park and the Washington Monument.
 Revival amenities are designed to provide guests with an equally comfortable and creatively-enriching experience.
 Whether you want to dance along to the live DJ in the lobby, sweat it out in the 24 hour fitness center, toast to your weekend away in the rooftop Topside restaurant or B-Side cocktail lounge, or unwind with an in-room spa treatment, it’s easy to relax and recharge at Revival.
-And just steps away, the Walters Art Museum houses a global collection of art, textiles and artifacts spanning seven millennia.
+Be sure to check out the hotel’s Corner Store Gift Shop that sells an exclusive line of silk pillowcases and bonnets with bold and colorful prints.

 The Ivy Hotel